FarzeenKist/DEX-Witnet/readme.md

     }
 ```

 This function will be used to initialize(during deployment) and update the `celoUsdPrice` variable that stores an interface for the `ERC-165` compliant price feed smart contract of the **CELO/ USD** currency pair and this will allow us to use the interface to interact with the price feed smart contract.
-The `updateCeloUsdPriceFeed()` first fetches and stores the `ERC-165` price feed smart contract by passing the **price pair identifier** to the `getPriceFeed()` method of the Witnet Price Router that is used to fetch the price feed smart contract.
+The `updateCeloUsdPriceFeed()` first fetches and stores the `ERC-165` price feed smart contract by passing the **price pair identifier** to the `getPriceFeed()` method of the Witnet Celo Router that is used to fetch the price feed smart contract.
 Finally, we use an `if` statement to make sure that we only update the `celoUsdPrice` variable with an interface that is pointing to a valid and deployed smart contract.

 #### The `getCeloUsdPrice()` Function